curl/everything-curl/usingcurl-downloads.md

 then clearly considered to be above you.
 This is loading data down from the server to your machine where you're running curl.

-Downloading is probably the most common use case for curl - getting the specific data onto your machine, pointed to by a URL.
+Downloading is probably the most common use case for curl—getting the specific data onto your machine, pointed to by a URL.

 ### What exactly is downloading?